-What is Computing?
+What is Software Engineering?

 All types of computer systems are now an important part of our lives, with well-engineered, reliable and usable systems crucial to the survival of most organisations.
 People, who can design, implement and maintain these ever-evolving systems are in constant demand.
 Studying in the field of computing is challenging and enjoyable, and can lead to a rewarding career.
-At UEL you can study the Computing degree which provides the option of developing knowledge in such specialised areas as Business Information Systems, Computer Networking, Internet Technologies, Software Engineering and Communications Systems Security.
-This wide coverage area is provided by the number of options uniquely available only to students on the Computing Programme.
+At UEL you can study the Software Engineering degree which provides the option of developing knowledge in such specialised areas as Business Information Systems, Computer Networking, Internet Technologies, Software Engineering and Communications Systems Security.
+This wide coverage area is provided by the number of options uniquely available only to students on the Software Engineering.

-Computing at UEL
+Software Engineering at UEL

-The computing programme at UEL allows you to study a variety of subjects, including the development of information systems, programming, computer architecture, operating systems, networking, and the business contexts in which computer-based information systems are used.
-In addition the programme also offers students the option of gaining knowledge or specialise in such areas as Computer Networking, Communications Security and Surveillance, and Project Management.
-Emphasis is placed on the acquisition of practical-based skills, including the opportunity for one year's work experience, which provides a solid foundation for a career in computing.
+The Software Engineering at UEL allows you to study a variety of subjects, including the development of information systems, programming, computer architecture, operating systems, networking and the business contexts in which computer-based information systems are used.
+In addition the programme also offers students the option of gaining knowledge or specialise in such areas as Computer Networking Communications Security and Surveillance, and Project Management.
+Emphasis is placed on the acquisition of practical-based skills, including the opportunity for one year's work experience (for London campus students only), which provides a solid foundation for a career in computing.